1. Overview

 ptr("Hello");1A<ETB>

-If checksum is error, you will get error response message
+If the checksum is incorrect, you will receive an error response message:

 !!cksum err<EOT>

-When you want receive string from UART with checksum, you can use ptk() function.
-Just like ptr(), but ptk() will append 2 hex number of checksum at the end of string.
+When receiving a string from the UART with a checksum, you can use the ptk() function.
+Similar to ptr(), the ptk() function appends the two hexadecimal digits of the checksum to the end of the string.

 ptk("Buntalk");